Kuuuube/kanjigrid/README.md

 - Field selector now uses a dropdown/text box combo instead of a text box.

+    The default field value can be overwritten by setting `pattern` in `config.json`.

 - All decks can be searched at once by selecting `*` in the deck dropdown.

 - Key and key label are now centered.